Transient concurrence for copropagating entangled bosons and fermions

-where $C(\psi)$ is the Wootters’s concurrence.
+is equal to the Wootters concurrence $C(\psi)$.
+Thus, in this limit, the degree of entanglement directly determines the contrast of the interference pattern.

 In the case of maximal entanglement (i.e., $\xi = \eta = 1/\sqrt{2}$), we have $C(\psi)=1$ and hence we obtain the simplified and noteworthy result:

 The latter expression has been a signature of the HBT effect as discussed and exemplified across varied physical systems, mainly in the context of quantum optics \cite{scully1997quantum2}.
-The comparison of (\ref{asymtoticlimit}) with the examples displayed in \cite{scully1997quantum2} accentuates the ubiquity of the factor $1 \pm \cos(\Delta k \Delta x)$ as a universal indicator of quantum correlations across a diversity of physical systems and processes.
-The generalized stationary expression (\ref{eq27}) reveals a clear connection between the HBT signature and entanglement: concurrence modulates the characteristic oscillations of HBT.
+The comparison of (\ref{asymtoticlimit}) with the examples displayed in \cite{scully1997quantum2} and with recent analyses of stationary two-particle interference \cite{nazir2025} accentuates the ubiquity of the factor $1 \pm \cos(\Delta k \Delta x)$ as a universal indicator of quantum correlations across a diversity of quantum interference scenarios.

+Although our approach does not involve the statistical second-order correlation function, $g^{(2)}$, from Glauber’s quantum optics theory \cite{glauber1965, glauber2007quantum}, the oscillatory structure of our result mirrors the characteristic signatures of the Hanbury-Brown and Twiss effect, establishing a conceptual bridge between the dynamical manifestation of entanglement and interference phenomena reminiscent of HBT.
+The generalized stationary expression (\ref{eq27}) makes this relation explicit: concurrence modulates the characteristic oscillatory pattern.